tldr-pages/tldr/pages/linux/smbpasswd.md

 # smbpasswd

-> Add/remove a Samba user or change their SMB password.
+> Add/remove a Samba user or change its password.
 > Samba users must have an existing local Unix account.
 > More information: <https://manned.org/smbpasswd.8>.